xatsai/100hire-test/playbook.md

 Neil Patel believes authority still plays a key role.
 His framework emphasizes building strong domain trust, consistent branding, and topical authority across platforms suggesting that these signals influence whether AI systems cite you.

 Aleyda Solis challenges this with data.
 Her findings show no positive correlation between domain authority/backlinks and citations in ChatGPT.
 In fact, a slight negative correlation.
-Her conclusion was AI systems prioritize direct relevance, clarity, and structure over traditional authority metrics.
+Her conclusion was that AI systems prioritize direct relevance, clarity, and structure over traditional authority metrics.

-#### My Take: Aleyda is right but only within a specific context.
+#### My Take: Aleyda is right, but only within a specific context.
 Her data reflects ChatGPT’s behavior, not the entire AI ecosystem.
 For Google AI Overviews, authority still matters indirectly because citations often come from top-ranking pages.

 ----------------------------